andrekubotsu/first-dotnet-net6-project/class02.md

-# Class 01
+# Class 02

-- We learned about .NET Framework, .NET core and .NET.
-The history and why, how and where use it
-- Installation, configuration and development environment
+- We learned basics of C# lang
-- Basic dotnet CLI commands, including `dotnet new console`, `dotnet --help` etc
+- Basic debug, including breakpoints
-- First run and build included
+- namespace and classes